simbo1905/mvn2llm/README.md

 ```

-A modern Java command line utility that downloads source JARs from Maven Central and extracts JavaDoc documentation
+A modern Java command line utility that downloads source JARs from Maven Central, extracts JavaDoc documentation,
-source code and the signature of the statement that it documents.
+and the signature of the statement that follows.
 The output is in the following format:

 ```
 File: net.luminis.quic.impl.QuicClientConnectionImpl